 With Covid-19 restrictions and limited roster spaces, we are not able to honor special requests this season.
 Our goal is to place students in either their school or school area during team formation.
-As of today we are offering a 100% masked league this spring.
+We will be following MDHHS guidelines for mask wearing this summer.

 Kids develop their social and mental skills, physical strength, and character while learning how to play baseball or softball.
 Teamwork and active participation are key components.

 Every child plays as there are no tryouts or cuts.

 Summer Baseball/Softball is open to boys and girls who are in 1st - 8th grade in the 2020-2021 school year.
 Please note that current kindergartners can sign-up for our Boys and Girls T-Ball program.

 Coaches Pitch Leagues